 Ride on your own through the City of Lights open top double deckers on the Open Tour.

 It is possible to discover in 4 hours the top things to see walking from and to metro stations with connection to Charles de Gaulle Airport.
-Check 4 hour walk.
+Check 4 hour in Paris walk..

 You can do the 2 hour triumphal way walk from the Louvre Museum to Champs Elysees, up to Arc de Triomphe.